usefulteam/jwt-auth/README.md

 }
 ```

-## Available Hooks
+## Available Filter Hooks

-JWT Auth is developer friendly and has some filters available to override the default settings.
+**JWT Auth** is developer friendly and has some filters available to override the default settings.

 ### jwt_auth_cors_allow_headers